PhiTux/DailyTxT/README.md

 - **Search:** Support your memorization by searching all your notes for any keyword to quickly rediscover what you have already forgotten.
 - **Multi-Language-Support:** The Web-App is currently available in **German**, **English** and **Spanish** translation.
 The language gets detected and selected automatically based on your browser's settings.
 More languages are easy to add - [iff](https://en.wikipedia.org/wiki/If_and_only_if) **you** provide me with the language-files!
 See `client/src/lang/translations`
 - **Mobile:** Responsive design for easy use on mobile screen.
 Additionally: allows installation "A2HS" (Add 2 Home Screen)
 - **Multi-User-Spport:** You can create multiple User Accounts.
-Each account uses it's own encryption key - so there is no risk for a data breach.
+Each account uses its own encryption key - so there is no risk for a data breach.
+- **Backup & Restore:** You can export all data (decrypted) for backup-reasons in a zip-file and reimport the data later by uploading the zip.

 ## How to Use